 If you are in need of more mileage or training, go to our RYA Fastrack Course for details.

-The Course: $1595 RYA Fees: The RYA exam fee is paid direct to RYA who issue the RYA Yachtmaster and is £260 plus £33 for the MCA commercial qualification
+The RYA exam fee is paid direct to RYA who issue the RYA Yachtmaster plus £33 for the MCA commercial qualification

-Run over 5 days, 4 of which are spent with the instructor covering over all aspects of both theory and practical sailing that will be assessed by the examiner.
-On the last day your instructor will leave the boat and the examiner will jump on.
+Run over 5 days which are spent with the instructor covering over all aspects of both theory and practical sailing that will be assessed by the examiner.
+On the next day your instructor will leave the boat and the examiner will jump on.